baconjs/bacon.js/README.md

 `Bacon.EventStream` a stream of events.
 See methods below.

-`stream.onValue(f)` subscribes a given callback function to event stream.
+`stream.onValue(f)` subscribes a given handler function to event stream.
 Function will be called for each new value in the stream.
 This is the simplest way to assign a side-effect to a stream.
+The difference to the `subscribe` method is that the actual stream values are received, instead of Event objects.

 `stream.subscribe(f)` subscribes given handler function to event stream.
 Function will receive Event objects (see below).